fperearodriguez/multicluster-sailOperator-openshift/docs/multicluster-multiprimary-sail-metallb-different-domain.md

 - **cluster1** domain: cluster1.local
 - **cluster2** domain: cluster2.local

-:information_source: In this use case, there is no visibility with the Kubernetes API of the remote cluster.
+:heavy_check_mark: In this use case, there is no visibility with the Kubernetes API of the remote cluster.

-:information_source: Each service is added by creating Istio resources.
+:heavy_check_mark: Each service is added by creating Istio resources.

-:information_source: As additional information, each service is created with the suffix _.global_
+:heavy_check_mark: As additional information, each service is created with the suffix _.global_
   - i.e. _helloworld.global_

 ## Prerequisites